 65% of Georgia 3rd graders can’t read at grade level, which means they’re more likely to dropout, leading to another generation trapped in poverty.
 We all have a responsibility to turn things around for Georgia’s children.

-Produced by the Rollins Center for Language & Literacy at the Atlanta Speech School, Read Right from the Start is a free online continuing education program for Georgia preschool and pre-K teachers that offers any educator the power to change the trajectory of children’s lives.
+Produced by the Rollins Center for Language & Literacy at the Atlanta Speech School, Read Right from the Start is a free online continuing education program and community of practice for teachers of children from birth to third grade, giving them the power to change the trajectory of children’s lives.

 Easy to Learn and Apply

 Each lesson features videos from real world classrooms using the Read Right from the Start program, so you’ll find something new to apply in your own classroom every time you watch.
 There’s no deadline to complete Read Right from the Start courses, so you can watch and interact with these lessons at your own pace.
-Current courses are designed for Georgia preschool and pre-K teachers, but all educators are welcome to sign up and participate.
+All early childhood educators are welcome to sign up and participate.

 Free Continuing Education for Georgia Teachers

-Read Right from the Start is certified by Bright from the Start: Georgia Department of Early Care and Learning (DECAL) so preschool and pre-K teachers earn continuing education credits for completing our courses.
+Read Right from the Start is approved by Bright from the Start: Georgia Department of Early Care and Learning (DECAL) so teachers earn continuing education credits for completing our courses.